HuffPost: Political stance

+HuffPost has been considered as a left-wing version of the Drudge Report.

-Commenting in 2012 on increased conservative engagement on the website despite its reputation as a liberal news source, The Huffington Post founder Arianna Huffington stated that her website was "increasingly seen" as an Internet newspaper that is "not positioned ideologically in terms of how we cover the news".
+In 2012, Arianna Huffington stated that the website was "increasingly seen" as an Internet newspaper that is "not positioned ideologically in terms of how we cover the news".
 According to Michael Steel, press secretary for Republican Speaker of the House John Boehner, Republican aides "engage with liberal websites like The Huffington Post [anyway, if for] no other reason than [because] they drive a lot of cable coverage".
 Jon Bekken, journalism professor at Suffolk University, has cited it as an example of an "advocacy newspaper".

+Nicknames given by conservative media

-The Wall Street Journal editor James Taranto has mockingly referred to it as the "Puffington Host", while Rush Limbaugh referred to it as the "Huffing and Puffington Post".
+In 2011, James Taranto, editor of The Wall Street Journal, mockingly referred to the website as the "Puffington Host", while Rush Limbaugh referred to it as the "Huffing and Puffington Post".

-2016 U.S. presidential election
+Criticism of Donald Trump before the 2016 U.S. presidential election

-During the 2016 United States presidential election, HuffPost regularly appended an editor's note to the end of stories about candidate Donald Trump, reading: "Donald Trump regularly incites political violence and is a serial liar, rampant xenophobe, racist, misogynist and birther who has repeatedly pledged to ban all Muslims—1.6 billion members of an entire religion—from entering the U.S." After Trump was elected on November 8, 2016, HuffPost ended this practice to "give respect to the office of the presidency."
+Before the 2016 United States presidential election, HuffPost regularly appended an editor's note to the end of stories about candidate Donald Trump, reading: "Donald Trump regularly incites political violence and is a serial liar, rampant xenophobe, racist, misogynist and birther who has repeatedly pledged to ban all Muslims—1.6 billion members of an entire religion—from entering the U.S." After Trump was elected on November 8, 2016, HuffPost ended this practice to "give respect to the office of the presidency."